89th Legislature Regular Session

 Fiscal Notes

-SB 1 outlines a $336.1 billion biennial budget for Texas, reflecting a 0.9% increase from the previous biennium.
-The budget prioritizes education, healthcare, and public safety while adhering to constitutional spending limits.
-The General Revenue portion of the budget is $153.5 billion, a 7.6% increase, reflecting Texas’ strong revenue collections but also growing demands on state resources.
+The House Committee Substitute for SB 1 outlines a $337.4 billion biennial budget for Texas, representing a 1.3% increase from the 2024–25 biennium (and a $1.3 billion increase from SB1 as it passed the Texas Senate).
+The budget continues to prioritize public education, healthcare, infrastructure, and border security while remaining compliant with the state’s constitutional spending limits.
+General Revenue appropriations total $153.7 billion—a 7.7% increase—reflecting both strong state revenue collections but also growing demands on state resources.

 Vote Recommendation Notes

-SB 1 proposes $336.1 billion in total state spending for the 2026-2027 biennium, marking the largest budget in Texas history.
+The Committee Substitute for SB 1 represents a total budget of $337.4 billion (up from $336.1 billion in the passed Senate version) for the 2026-2027 biennium, marking the largest budget in Texas history.
 This represents a more than 40% increase over just two budget cycles, far exceeding the combined growth of population and inflation.
 While lawmakers should ensure core government services are funded responsibly, the continued assumption that the previous budget’s spending levels were conservative leads to unchecked growth in government.

 Texas has $194.6 billion available for general spending in 2025-2027, including a $24 billion surplus from the previous biennium, which represents a massive overcollection of taxpayer money.
 Instead of returning these excess funds to taxpayers, the Legislature is increasing spending across nearly every category.
 Despite this historic surplus, only $6 billion is being allocated to new tax relief efforts, a fraction of what should be returned to the people of Texas.